Itsindi22/HangMan/README.md

-# 📖 HangMan 📖
+# ☠️ HangMan ☠️

 ## 💡 About 💡
-- Traditional HangMan website where the player can click on letters on screen, or use their keyboard letters.
+- Traditional HangMan website where the player can click on letters on screen or use their keyboard letters.

 ## ℹ️ More Information ℹ️